‘How is this guy still employed?’: NCAA’s Emmert a survivor

 The ones written in red marker have something to show for them.
 The ones written in orange are works in progress.
 The board is mostly covered in red.

-Ask Emmert about the NCAA’s accomplishments under his watc and he will point to that wall.
+Ask Emmert about the NCAA’s accomplishments under his watch and he will point to that wall.

 “I’m incredibly proud of my work record,” he said during a recent 45-minute interview with The Associated Press.